 Business models at the cutting edge

-The planet is at the edge of various crises and agriculture needs to be turned from a driver to part of the solution.
+The planet is at the edge of various crises.
+And agriculture needs to be turned from a driver to part of the solution.
 These three growing sectors give us hope that the world is starting to walk the talk on our investments.
-With these business models from the edge, we have a chance to generate a greener world.
+With these business models from the edge, we have a chance to generate both income and a greener world.

 Thrive blog is a space for independent thought and aims to stimulate discussion among sustainable agriculture researchers and the public.
 Blogs are facilitated by the CGIAR Research Program on Water, Land and Ecosystems (WLE) but reflect the opinions and information of the authors only and not necessarily those of WLE and its donors or partners.
 WLE and partners are supported by CGIAR Trust Fund Contributors, including: ACIAR, DFID, DGIS, SDC, and others.